CargoSense/ex_statsd/README.md

 ### Decorators

 The decorators allow you to quickly and easily time function calls in your code.
-Simply replace `def` with `def_timed` for those functions you wish to time.
+Simply replace `def` with `deftimed` for those functions you wish to time.

 ```elixir
 defmodule MyModule.Data do